maxsptz/emailpyspam/README.md

 ## Usage

-You have the ability to use the program in two ways.
+You have the ability to use the program in three ways.
 * Simple
   * Type an email and password in at the beginning
 * Extended
   * Have the program access a list of emails and passwords to access once an email has been locked
+* Single Command
+ * Run the program with options given by the user when the file is run
 ## Screenshots

 Welcome message: